gbdev/pandocs/content/The_Cartridge_Header.md

 |`$FE`|  HuC3|
 |`$FF`|  HuC1+RAM+BATTERY|

-*) No licenced game makes use of this option.
-Exact behavour is unknown.
+*) No licensed game makes use of this option.
+Exact behaviour is unknown.

 ### 0148 - ROM Size